*** 20th Anniversary: 2003 to 2023 ***

-When addressing What is Air Quality, we are talking about improving (lowering) the concentrations of pollutants in the air.
+What is Air Quality?
+It's about improving (lowering) the concentrations of pollutants in the air.

-These may be contained in the air at any location and time.
-The levels of these contaminants can be affected by emissions sources such as fires and industrial stacks, weather conditions and topography.
-And these concentrations can rise rapidly in areas where airflow is blocked in any way.
-We say ambient air quality when talking about the outdoor environment surrounding a specific place (such as a factory) and we care about these concentrations at ground level, away from emission-sources at this factory.
+They can be in the air at any time and anywhere.
+The levels of these contaminants can be affected by emissions sources like fires and industrial stacks, weather conditions, and topography.
+When airflow is blocked in any way, these concentrations can rise quickly.
+When we talk about ambient air quality, we're talking about the outdoor environment surrounding a specific place (like a factory) and we care about this concentration at ground level.

-This single number is determined based on three-hour average measurements of the concentrations of a combination of the common pollutants – ground level O3, particulate matter (specifically PM2.5, the smallest particles capable of deepest penetration into the lungs where they block respiration) and NO2.
+This single number is based on three-hour average measurements of a combination of the common pollutants – ground level O3, particulate matter (specifically PM2.5, the smallest particles that can deepen into the lungs where they block respiration) and NO2.

-Many jurisdictions, such as each western province, have Ambient Air Quality Objective values – concentrations outlined for offending substances which are generally not to be exceeded in the surrounding area.
-What is air quality modelling?
-This kind of dispersion modelling allows us to predict concentrations of these substances when and where monitoring data is not available, and modelling is far more efficient than monitoring.
+Many jurisdictions, like every western province, have Ambient Air Quality Objective values - concentrations of offending substances that can't be exceeded in the surrounding area.
+What is air quality modeling?
+We can predict concentrations of these substances using dispersion modeling done on computers when and where monitoring data isn't available, and modelling is much more efficient than monitoring.

-In my air quality group at Calvin Consulting, (CCGL Services) we specialize in dispersion modelling, determining locations and equipment to be used for ambient monitoring and analyzing the data obtained by the monitoring for making operational decisions.
-Please contact me at 403 547 7557 or by email for more details.
+Our air quality group at Calvin Consulting, (CCGL Services) specializes in dispersion modelling, determining the location and equipment to be used for ambient monitoring, and analyzing the data collected by the monitoring for operational purposes.
+If you would like more information on how we can evaluate and help you improve the impact of your industrial site on air quality, please contact Barry Lough by email.

 Do you have concerns about air pollution in your area??